Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Introduction

-Unlike ground-based detectors, space-based detectors, such as AMS, are capable of directly detecting cosmic rays.
-AMS has provided detailed measurements of cosmic ray proton fluxes $\Phi_{p}$ between 2011 and 2019 \cite{2021PhRvL.127A1102A}.
+Unlike ground-based detectors, space-based detectors, such as AMS, are capable of directly detecting cosmic rays. \cite{2021PhRvL.127A1102A} has provided detailed measurements of cosmic proton flux $\Phi_{p}$ between 2011 and 2019.
 The rigidity range spans from 1 to 100 GV and reveals periodic variations correlated with solar activity.
 In particular, the study highlights periodic flux variations on timescales of 27, 13.5, and 9 days, which are associated with solar rotation and the dynamics of interplanetary magnetic fields.
-In addition, AMS has measured the cosmic ray helium fluxes $\Phi_{\text{He}}$ during the same period \cite{AMS:2022ojy}.
-The flux ratios $\Phi_{\text{He}}/\Phi_{p}$ are around 10$\%$ and vary with $\Phi_{p}$, suggesting that the counting rates of NM are likely correlated with $\Phi_{p}$.
+In addition, \cite{PhysRevLett.128.231102} has measured the cosmic ray helium flux $\Phi_{\text{He}}$ during the same period.
+The flux ratios $\Phi_{\text{He}}/\Phi_{p}$ are around 10$\%$ and vary with $\Phi_{p}$, suggesting that the NM count rates are likely correlated with $\Phi_{p}$.

-While the AMS Collaboration has provided valuable insights into cosmic ray proton flux variations, challenges such as data discontinuities caused by detector studies and upgrades from September 2014 to November 2014 and from July 2018 to October 2019 have hindered continuous periodic analysis.
+While the AMS Collaboration has provided valuable insights into cosmic proton flux variations, challenges such as data discontinuities caused by detector studies and upgrades from September 2014 to November 2014 and from July 2018 to October 2019 have hindered continuous periodic analysis.
 As a result, there have been no direct, continuous daily measurements of the rigidity dependence of the 9-day, 13.5-day, and 27-day periodicities during these periods, covering a broad range of rigidities.

-Furthermore, daily AMS data are insufficient for analyzing short-term cosmic ray variations, such as FDs.
-Hence, data with higher temporal resolution (e.g., hourly data) are required to investigate these short-term cosmic ray variations.
-Importantly, NMs provide continuous measurements at higher temporal resolutions.
+Furthermore, the resolution of daily AMS measurements is insufficient for analyzing short-term cosmic ray variations, such as FDs.
+Hence, measurements with higher temporal resolution (e.g., hourly data) are required to investigate these short-term cosmic ray variations.
+More importantly, NMs provide continuous measurements at higher temporal resolutions.

 In this study, we employ deep learning techniques to investigate the intrinsic relationship between NM data and AMS data, thereby enabling the calculation of proton flux from NM data over the period from 2011 to 2024.
 This study is divided into two primary phases: NM data imputation and proton flux calculation.